-Many Royal Brides across the generations, from Her Majesty The Queen to The Duchess of Cambridge, have chosen to carry a sprig of Myrtle in their bouquets.
+Many Royal Brides across the generations, from Her Majesty The Queen to The Duchess of Cambridge and The Duchess of Sussex, have chosen to carry a sprig of Myrtle in their bouquets.
 This tradition dates back to the wedding of Queen Victoria and Albert’s eldest daughter, also Victoria.

 Myrtle, which represents love, fertility and innocence, has been grown at Osborne House, Queen Victoria’s holiday home on the Isle of Wight, for about 170 years.
 It was first given to Queen Victoria in a posey by Prince Albert’s grandmother in 1845.
 The descendants of this plant are still in the grounds of the house today.